nxpsummerschool/summerschool/Lab/Markdown Lab guide/day2.md

     Odd or even from the point of view or position in the input(first character is even(position 0) second character is odd(position 1) etc.
     3. Add one more tag: b -> Remove all non printable characters from the input

-4. Combine the pwm and the USART exercises such that you enable PWM on the BLUE led and create a command to change the duty cycle using `CTIMER_UpdatePwmDutycycle`.
+4. Combine the PWM and the USART exercises such that you enable PWM on the BLUE led and create a command to change the duty cycle using `CTIMER_UpdatePwmDutycycle`.
 The command will receive any number between 1 and 99.
 If the command is valid the application will send 'success' on UART after doing the setting, othewise it will send 'fail' and ignore the command.